-The module uses a Non-Deterministic Random Number Generator (NDRNG), getrandom() system call, as the entropy source for seeding the DRBG.
-The NDRNG is provided by the operational environment (i.e., Linux RNG), which is within the module's physical boundary but outside of the module's logical boundary.
+The module uses a Non-Deterministic Random Number Generator (NDRNG), provided by the operational environment (i.e., Linux RNG), which is within the module's physical boundary but outside of the module's logical boundary.
+The module uses the getrandom() system call to access the output of NDRNG and seed the DRBG with 384 bits.
 The NDRNG provides at least 128 bits of entropy to the DRBG during initialization (seed) and reseeding (reseed).